Path Evolution Model for Endogenous Channel Digital Twin towards 6G Wireless Networks: Introduction

 \subsection{Our Contributions}

 In this paper, we propose the concept of PEM, aiming to create digital replicas of physical path evolutions upon communication systems.
-Firstly, we propose an intelligent operation framework to efficiently construct, maintain and apply PEM in dynamic wireless channels, which is compatible with existing communication systems and can be operated at low cost.
-Secondly, the environmental generalization capability of PEM is carefully analyzed and compared with existing CDT learning.
-Thirdly, efficient learning approaches are proposed to maximize the robustness of PEM under practical data collection constraints.
-In the numerical simulations, a good match can be found by comparing the physical and digital path evolutions, which validate the functionality of the proposed PEM.
+Firstly, we propose an intelligent operation framework to efficiently construct, maintain, and apply PEM in dynamic wireless channels, which is compatible with existing communication systems and can be operated at a low cost.
+Secondly, the environment invariance of the target function of PEM is presented, which is fundamental to achieving environment generalizability.
+Thirdly, distribution shifts across environments are progressively addressed to enable environment generalizability for PEM.
+In the simulations, a good match can be found by comparing the physical and digital path evolutions, which validate the functionality of the proposed PEM.
 To justify the pilot overhead reduction capability of PEM, channel prediction under different time-domain pilot densities is investigated.
-Compared to CSI acquisitions without CDT, both high-precision and low-overhead CSI acquisition can be achieved with PEM.
-In addition, PEM exhibits endogeneity and environmental generalization capability over existing CDT.
-The simulation results prove the promising applications of PEM in 6G wireless networks.
+Compared to CSI acquisition without CDT, both high-precision and low-overhead CSI acquisition can be achieved with PEM.
+Additionally, PEM exhibits endogeneity and strong environmental generalization capability.